 Intrinio Formulas and API Syntax

 If you are using a 3rd party application or web-app that is built with Intrinio data, you don't need to worry too much about what formulas or syntax go into calling the right data in the right place- developers have taken care of that for you.
 This makes these applications easier to use, but there is a price to pay in terms of flexibility.

-Within a formula in Excel or Google, or the syntax of an API call, you will use a "tag" to identify the type of data you are interested.
+Within a formula in Excel or the syntax of an API call, you will use a "tag" to identify the type of data you are interested.
 One tag, beta, will get you the "beta" for a specific company, while another, goodwill, will return the "goodwill" amount from a company's balance sheet.
 There are thousands of tags, some of which are straight forward, others that are more complicated.

 You can search for the tag you'd like to use here.

 Once you have a basic idea of how to access data using formulas and or syntax, you will want to start adding securities to your formulas to get the data flowing.
 Intrinio has varying levels of coverage for US equities, ranging from basic pricing and company overviews up to analyst estimates, valuations, and standardized fundamentals.

 You can search coverage for US equities here.

 Intrinio also provides more than 200,000 economic data series.
 You can search coverage for data series like non-farm payrolls, exchange rates, and the effective funds rate here.

 If you are interested in examining sector and industry data, Intrinio covers 565 different sectors with aggregated statistics.
 You can view the SIC codes and industry names in our coverage here.